oicr-gsi/shesmu/docs/implementation.md

 It is very important to use _A_ and not `Action`, since this type information is used to discover the properties of the action.

-For details on the parameters to an action, see the _Action Parameters_ section.
+For details on the parameters to an action, see [Action Parameters](#action-parameters) section.

 These two methods are a bit different in how they operate: